2025 SEO Success: Ultimate Technical Checklist

 Tools and tips for improving core web vitals

-Intrusive interstitials are elements that obstruct the view of the primary content (i.e., website pop-ups).
+Intrusive interstitials obstruct the view of the primary content (i.e., website pop-ups).
 Web managers frequently use them for promotional purposes.

 Google recommends avoiding pop-ups for sales promotions or newsletters.
 They frustrate users and erode trust.
 Instead, Google suggests carefully placed banners.

-Similarly, it’s essential to keep from overloading pages with ads, as they negatively impact E-E-A-T signals and tank the user experience.
+Similarly, keeping from overloading pages with ads is essential, as they negatively impact E-E-A-T signals and tank the user experience.

-Google says pages must load quickly, be easy to navigate, and be easy to take action on to work well on mobile devices.
-Ensure pages use a responsive design that adjusts for different screen sizes.
-Review image sizes and quality to improve page speeds.
-Improve menus, breadcrumbs, internal links, and contact buttons to improve navigation.
+Google says pages must load quickly, be easy to navigate, and prioritize mobile-first indexing.
+Beyond ensuring basic responsiveness, review image sizes and quality to improve page speeds.
+Conduct an audit of menus, breadcrumbs, internal links, and contact buttons to improve navigation.

 HTTPS protects visitor data, ensures encryption, and safeguards against hackers and data leaks.
 It enhances web performance and supports new features like service workers, web push notifications, and existing features like credit card autofill and HTML5 geolocation API, which are not secure with HTTP.

 Leverage Google’s Safe Browsing site status tool to review your site’s safe browsing status.
-The HTTPS report shows the number of your indexed pages that are HTTP vs. HTTPS.
+The HTTPS report shows the number of your indexed HTTP pages vs. HTTPS.

 Signed exchanges (SXG) enable Google Search to prefetch your website’s content while maintaining user privacy.